Hexagon9099/de-zoomcamp2025/dbt_homework/README.md

 3) When using stg, it materializes in the dataset defined in DBT_BIGQUERY_STAGING_DATASET, or defaults to DBT_BIGQUERY_TARGET_DATASET
 4) When using staging, it materializes in the dataset defined in DBT_BIGQUERY_STAGING_DATASET, or defaults to DBT_BIGQUERY_TARGET_DATASET

+# Q5.
+Considering the YoY Growth in 2020, which were the yearly quarters with the best (or less worse) and worst results for green, and yellow

+The solution is in a dbt model named _fct_taxi_trips_quarterly_revenue.sql_ and attached in this directory in a dbt project.

+Answer: green: {best: 2020/Q1, worst: 2020/Q2}, yellow: {best: 2020/Q1, worst: 2020/Q2}